How to install OpenStackClient GitBash for Windows on CREODIAS

 Download it and run that .exe file.
 Make sure to have options at the bottom of the window selected and click Customize installation.

-In the screen Advanced Options select all the available options and make sure that the install location is in the Program Files directory, like on the screenshot below:
+In the screen Advanced Options, select what is selected on the screenshot below and make sure that the installation location is in Program Files directory:

-On the last screen make sure that you click the option Disable path length limit:
+On the last screen, click option Disable path length limit:

-Now open command prompt (cmd command) and invoke python command in it to check whether the installation was successful.
-You should see something like this:
+Open Windows command prompt and execute python command in it to check whether the installation was successful.
+You should see output similar to this: